tigarto/2018-1/ensayo4/pruebas_14_04_2018/prueba2/README.md

 Los comandos de manera resumida ejecutados se muestran a continuacion:

 ```
+# (Terminal 3) Attach to VNF container to monitor alerts
+docker exec -it mn.snort_vnf /bin/bash
+tail -f /snort-logs/alert

+# (Terminal 1) Try a normal SSH connection on port 22
+client ssh server

+# (Terminal 3) Output:
+[**] [1:9999998:1] Attention!
+Some bad guy wants to SSH into your network (tcp:22)! [**] [Priority: 0] {TCP} 10.0.0.6:37990 -> 10.0.0.8:22

+# (Terminal 1) Lets try SSH on another port
+server ncat -k -l 12345 &
+client ssh -o ConnectTimeout=1 -p 12345 server

+# (Terminal 3) No output!
+We don't detect it.
+Lets add a rule to our Snort config to do DPI-based detection
+vim /etc/snort/snort.conf
+# uncomment last line:
+alert tcp any any -> any any (msg:"Attention!
+Some bad guy wants to SSH into your network!";content:"SSH-";sid:9999999;rev:1)
+# save, restart snort and start monitoring again
+sh restart_snort.sh
+tail -f /snort-logs/alert

+# (Terminal 1) Lets try SSH on another port again
+client ssh -o ConnectTimeout=1 -p 12345 server

+# (Terminal 3) Now we detect SSH connections an any port:
+[**] [1:9999999:1] Attention!
+Some bad guy wants to SSH into your network! [**] [Priority: 0] {TCP} 10.0.0.6:60131 -> 10.0.0.8:12345
 ```

 **Nota**: El comando **0. package the service-project from the son-examples repository** se modifico, pues en la [guia](https://github.com/sonata-nfv/son-emu/wiki/Example-2) el que aparece, no es.